Château-Chinon (Ville)

 Château-Chinon (Ville) ([ʃɑto ʃinɔ̃ vil]) is a commune in the Nièvre department in France.
 It is a sub-prefecture of the department.
+Historically, it was an important medieval Lordship.

 The villages around the town are grouped in another commune named Château-Chinon (Campagne).

 François Mitterrand (1916–1996), President of France from 1981 to 1995, was the mayor of Château-Chinon from 1959 to 1981.

 It is 306 km (by car) southeast of Paris.

+Lordship

+The Lordship of Château-Chinon was an important seigneury held directly from the king since the time of Charles VI.
+It comprised five bailiwicks and 195 fiefs.
+Holders of the Lordship included Charles the Bold and Maximilian of Habsburg.
+The Lordship was also held by a number of prominent families including the Houses of Bourbon, Longueville and Savoy-Carignan.